Bay Bridge Pinball Ruleset v3.0

 1.1.
 Active Rosters: Unlimited

 1.2.
-Gameday Rosters: 4–8 people taken from a team’s Active Roster, who compete head-to-head on league nights
+Gameday Rosters: 4 or more people taken from a team’s Active Roster, who compete head-to-head on league nights

 1.3.
 Teams have a home location; Half of their matches will be held there